Knowledge is having the right answer. Intelligence is asking the right question.”Unknown

 Q: When can I eat at my favorite restaurants, snack and candy shops?

-A: Currently all food establishments are closed as per an Executive Order from New Jersey Sate Governor Murphy’s office.
+A: Currently all food establishments are closed for indoor and outdoor dining as per an Executive Order from New Jersey Sate Governor Murphy’s office.
 Many restaurants are open for takeout, curbside pickup and.or delivery.
+And many are planning for outdoor seating to resume on June 15.
 Please click here for more information.

 Q: When can I shop at the Washington Street Mall and other Cape May Businesses?